6 Best Practices For Chatbots

-Above all, do not assume that conversation will go exactly as you planned.
+Above all, do not assume that the conversation will go exactly as you planned.
 Plan in advance and add synonyms and slang variations of an input.
-For instance, don’t just program the chatbot to start on the term ‘hey’.
-Instead, program it to start on its variations (like ‘hi’, ‘hey there’) as well.
+For instance, don’t just program the chatbot to start with the term ‘hey’.
+Instead, program it to start on its variations (like ‘hi’, and ‘hey there’) as well.

 5) Make it Easy For Your Customers To Leave

 One sentence can probably sum up this entire point- ‘Don’t force them to stay if they don’t want to’.

 If your customers want to leave the conversation, make it easy for them by placing a visible ‘unsubscribe’ option.
 Furthermore, if the user is interested in talking to an agent, allow them to access your contact information.
 You can also allow the users to start over or return to the main menu because this ensures that the user gets all the relevant information without contacting office personnel.

 6) Reengage Users Through The Chatbot